 Putin passes a law that Russian traitors can be killed anywhere in the world.

-Later they hear that Anna has been murdered outside her Moscow apartment on Putin’s birthday.
+The Litvinenko’s hear that Anna has been murdered outside her Moscow apartment on Putin’s birthday.